 We will estimate, at the time of purchase, the future expected cash flows and determine the effective interest rate based on these estimated cash flows and our purchase price.
 At least quarterly, these estimated cash flows will be assessed and a revised yield will be computed based on the current amortized cost of the investment, as needed.
 In estimating these cash flows, there will be a number of assumptions that will be subject to uncertainties and contingencies.
 These include the rate and timing of principal payments (including prepayments, repurchases, defaults and liquidations), the pass-through or coupon rate and interest rate fluctuations.
 In addition, interest payment shortfalls due to delinquencies on the underlying mortgage loans have to be judgmentally estimated.
 These uncertainties and contingencies are difficult to predict and are subject to future events that may impact our estimates and, as a result, our interest income.
-For pools of whole loans purchased with evidence of deterioration of credit quality for which it is probable, at acquisition, that we will be unable to collect all contractually required payments receivable,, we will apply the provisions of ASC 310-30 "Loans and Debt Securities Acquired with Deteriorated Credit Quality".
+For pools of whole loans purchased with evidence of deterioration of credit quality for which it is probable, at acquisition, that we will be unable to collect all contractually required payments receivable,, we will apply the provisions of ASC 310-30 "Loans and Debt Securities Acquired with Deteriorated Credit Quality."
 ASC 310-30 addresses accounting for differences between contractual cash flows and cash flows expected to be collected from an investor's initial investment in loans or debt securities (loans) acquired in a transfer if those differences are attributable, at least in part, to credit quality.
-ASC 310-30 limits the yield that may be accreted (accretable yield) to the excess of the investor's estimate of undiscounted expected principal, interest and other cash flows (cash flows expected at acquisition to be collected) over the investor's initial investment in the loan.
-ASC 310-30 requires that the excess of contractual cash flows expected to be collected (nonaccretable difference) not be recognized as an adjustment of yield, loss accrual or valuation allowance.
-Subse
+ASC 310-30 limits the yield that may be accreted (accretable yield) to the excess of the investor's estimate of undiscounted expected principal, interest and other cash flows (cash flows over cash flows expected to be collected (nonaccretable difference) not be recognized as an adjustment of yield, loss accrual or valuation allowance.
+Subsequent increases in cash flows expected to be collected generally should be recognized prospectively through adjustment of the loan's yield